cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ---

-## What Sticks
+## Durable Lessons

 AI adoption in enterprise procurement depends on change management as much as model selection.
-Trust is built through transparency, not perfection.
-Starting narrow with clear risk boundaries accelerates scaling more than launching broadly with loose constraints.
+Trust grows through transparency and predictable behavior.
+Starting narrow with clear risk boundaries scales better than broad launch with loose constraints.

-The most impactful product work in this domain is designing decision boundaries, anticipating failure modes, and building systems that degrade safely under uncertainty.
-The AI is a component.
-The product is the decision system that surrounds it.
+The highest-leverage product work in this domain is designing decision boundaries, anticipating failure modes, and building systems that degrade safely under uncertainty.
+The AI is one component.
+The product is the decision system around it.